 Another website on St Umilta: http://www.mw.mcmaster.ca/scriptorium/umilta.html§

 e know so little about Julian of Norwich.
-We know a great deal, through historical documents and through paintings and sculpture, about her somewhat earlier sister, la Beata Umiltà, Blessed Humility, who was in turn a wife, a mother, a nun, an anchoress and an abbess.
+We know a great deal, through historical documents and through paintings and sculpture, about her somewhat earlier sister, la Beata Umiltą, Blessed Humility, who was in turn a wife, a mother, a nun, an anchoress and an abbess.

 Rosanesa was born in Faenza to noble parents named Elimonte and Richilda in 1226.
 At fifteen she was married to Ugolotto, bearing him two sons who both died following their baptisms.
 She begged her husband to make a reciprocal vow of chastity.
 At first he drowned his sorrows in fun, then fell ill and consented, becoming himself a monk, while she became a nun, both of the double Monastery of St Perpetua, in 1250.
 Rosanesa thus went from freedom to unconditional obedience, from an abundance of wealth to monastic poverty, from marriage to total consecration to God.
 She mortified herself by taking on the most humble and servile jobs.
-The other Sisters thought this was a passing phase but the Prior of the two monasteries understood her virtue and named her anew as ' Humility', Umiltà.
+The other Sisters thought this was a passing phase but the Prior of the two monasteries understood her virtue and named her anew as ' Humility', Umiltą.

 Rosanesa persuades her husband Ugolotto to their vows of chastity